NeetuSeharawat/Intro/README.md

  Hi!!👋
  I'm Neetu Seharawat, A passionate frontend developer from India.

-👀 I love simplicity in things and crafts beautiful user interfaces with love.
+👀 I love simplicity in things and crafts as well as a beautiful user interfaces.
 Here are some ideas to get you started:
 - 🔭 I’m currently working on Basic Projects.
 - 🌱 I’m currently learning React.